Arthur-0896/solid-by-example/CONTRIBUTING.md

 -  **Keep it Simple**: Avoid heavy frameworks if possible.
 Standard libraries are preferred so the code remains focused on the design pattern, not framework syntax.
 -  **Runnable Code**: We want users to clone and run.
 Ensure your instructions work.
 -  **Educational Comments**: Use comments to explain _why_ a change was made in the `good` version.
 Treat the code as a tutorial.

+## <a id="reporting-issues"></a>🐛 Reporting Issues

+Found a bug?
+Want to request a new case study?

+We use a structured **Issue Form** to ensure we have all the details needed to help you.
+When you [open a new issue](../../issues/new), you'll be guided to provide:

+-  A clear description
+-  Steps to reproduce (for bugs)
+-  Current vs. Expected behavior

+Please fill out these fields as best as you can!

 ## <a id="pull-request-process"></a>📥 Pull Request Process